EasyAI/Python-Charting-Indicators/README.md

 This repository contains a file used to calculate different indicators that can be used and plotted to graphs or for live calculations.
 THe current list of included indicators will be listed below.

 ### Indicators List ###
-- BB
-- RSI
+- Bollinger Bands (BB)
+- Relative Strength Index (RSI)
 - StochRSI
 - Stochastic Oscillator
-- SMA
-- EMA
+- Simple Moving Average (SMA)
+- Exponential Moving Average (EMA)
 - SS
-- MACD
+- Moving Average Convergence Divergence (MACD)
 - TR
 - ATR
 - DM
-- ADX_DI
+- Average Directional Index (ADX DI)
-- Ichimoku
+- Ichimoku Cloud
+- Force Index
+- Commodity Channel Index (CCI)

 ### Repository Contains:
 - TradeIndicators.py : This contains the main logic for calculation of the indicators.